rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 * Whether anyone is going to act differently in the future as a result of what was discussed today (this could be to learn more about a topic, talk to someone, consider donating to a different charity etc.)

+<a name="follow-up"></a>
+# Follow up

+Get feedback from the group regularly, ideally one-on-one or through a short survey so people are more able to share their thoughts.
+It is particularly worth soliciting feedback from quieter people and those who attended once or twice but stopped attending, as there may be ways you could engage these attendees more.

+You could ask how much the attendees enjoy the events, how much they learned, how much it has influenced their beliefs and life choices, and whether there are ways the events could be improved.

+Regularly ask attendees for input to decide future topics.
+Some groups do this by asking for suggestions or creating a poll on Facebook.

 <a name="tips"></a>
 # Tips for the facilitator